shipwright-io/build/README.md

 This operator ships four CRDs :

-* The `BuildStragegy` CRD and the `ClusterBuildStrategy` CRD is used to register a strategy.
+* The `BuildStrategy` CRD and the `ClusterBuildStrategy` CRD is used to register a strategy.
 * The `Build` CRD is used to define a build configuration.
 * The `BuildRun` CRD is used to start the actually image build using a registered strategy.